tchiotludo/akhq/README.md

 * `kafkahq.topic.internal-regexps` is list of regexp to be considered as internal (internal topic can't be deleted or updated)
 * `kafkahq.topic.stream-regexps` is list of regexp to be considered as internal stream topic

+#### Topic creation default values

+These parameters are the default values used in the topic creation page.

+* `kafkahq.topic.retention` Default retention in ms
+* `kafkahq.topic.replication` Default number of replica to use
+* `kafkahq.topic.partition` Default number of partition

 #### Topic Data
 * `kafkahq.topic-data.sort`: default sort order (OLDEST, NEWEST) (default: OLDEST)